-Throughout the study period for this plan and also in several prior planning efforts of the County,1 members of the community expressed an interest in re-establishing Falmouth as a vibrant historic town.
-Some envisioned an atmosphere where visitors could "turn back the clock and experience history as they walked through the streets of Falmouth."2 On the other end of the spectrum, some property owners would prefer to have this historic area left alone and even prevent through traffic from traversing the area.
+Throughout the study period for this plan and also in several prior planning efforts of the County, members of the community expressed an interest in re-establishing Falmouth as a vibrant historic town.
+Some envisioned an atmosphere where visitors could "turn back the clock"

-1At least three revitalization and historic preservation plans for Falmouth were developed in the years 1978, 2000 and 2011.
+&lt;sup>1At least three revitalization and historic preservation plans for Falmouth were developed in the years 1978, 2000 and 2011.
 These plans are cited in the Bibliography.